JUANYE-ETH/Weather-App-JS/README.md

 ## Installation and Usage
 1. Clone the repository or download the source code as a ZIP file.
-2. Obtain an API key from OpenWeatherMap and add it to the `config.js` file.
+2. Deploy the app using Vercel or another serverless platform that supports serverless functions.
+3. Set your OpenWeatherMap API key in the platform's environment variables as `OPEN_WEATHER_API_KEY`.
-3. Open the `index.html` file in your preferred web browser.
+4. Visit the deployed app's URL in your preferred web browser.
-4. Enter a city name in the input field and click the "Get Weather" button.
+5. Enter a city name in the input field and click the "Get Weather" button to fetch the current weather information.
-5. The weather information for the specified city will be displayed on the screen.

 ## Technologies Used
 - HTML5
 - CSS
 - JavaScript
 - OpenWeatherMap API
+- Vercel serverless functions

 ## Created By
 Juan (Juanye)